 Historically several areas of the river have been diverted or straightened for the purposes of milling, as seen on historic OS maps (see pages 21-29).
 This was particularly prevalent in the upper reaches to Hunworth and from Hunworth to Letheringsett.
 Some straight stretches remain east of Holt and south of Edgefield Wood.
-However, several areas have been
+However, several areas have been re-meandered, putting back natural pools and riffles, narrowing the river and reconnecting it with the flood plain.36

 There are around nine lakes along the river, some ornamental and some formed as mill ponds.
-Ornamental lakes include the long, narrow lake at

-Bayfield Hall, dating from the late eighteenth-early nineteenth century, which diverts the river underneath the lake.
+Ornamental lakes include the long, narrow lake at Bayfield Hall, dating from the late eighteenth-early nineteenth century, which diverts the river underneath the lake.
 A lake at Edgefield Hall was created in the late twentieth century.
 Mill ponds can been seen at Hempstead Mill (Selbrigg Pond), plus a further pond north-west of this (currently outside of the Conservation Area boundary).